 Vinyl Sustainabilty Forum 2015

-The European Vinyl Industries launched the third edition of their eagerly awaited Vinyl Sustainability Forum on the 30th of April at the Majestic Barriere Hotel in Cannes, France.
+The European Vinyl Industries launched the third edition of the Vinyl Sustainability Forum on the 30th of April 2015 at the Majestic Barriere Hotel in Cannes, France.
 The forum's theme, “More Vinyl, Less Carbon”, reflected the industry's vision for the future.

-There were a number of keynote speeches: The UN explained their sustainability agenda for 2015 including the sustainable development goals (2015-2030) and the Paris Climate Summit (COP21) in December in Paris.
-A representative from ADEME (Agence de l’Environnement et de la Maîtrise de l’Energie) outlined plans for the Climate Summit in Paris in December (COP21); The European Commission – DG Growth, elaborated upon the approach the new Commission would take towards issues of innovation, waste and the Circular Economy, being taken by the new Commission and implications for EU climate policy.
-VinylPlus offered a progress report on developments and achievements and how we shape next year’s programme.
-With respect to climate, VinylPlus showed energy improvements in Vinyl manufacturing and how increased recycling contributed to resource and energy savings.
+There were a number of keynote speeches.
+The UN explained their sustainability agenda for 2015, elaborating on the sustainable development goals (2015-2030) and the December Paris Climate Summit (COP21) held in Paris.
+A representative from ADEME (Agence de l’Environnement et de la Maîtrise de l’Energie) outlined plans for the Climate Summit in Paris in December (COP21).
+The European Commission – DG Growth elaborated upon the approach the new Commission would take towards issues of innovation, waste and the Circular Economy, and its consequent implications for EU climate policy.
+Finally, VinylPlus offered a progress report on developments and achievements and the shaping of next year’s programme.
+In respect to the climate, VinylPlus demonstrated that energy improvements in Vinyl manufacturing and increased recycling contributed to resource and energy savings.

-Several interactive discussions on “Protecting the Climate”, “Contribution of PVC Products” and "Reducing the Footprint, increasing the Handprint" were held in which key stakeholders from industry, retailers, recyclers and NGOs debated, deliberated, shared and collectively helped shape policies throughout the day.
+Throughout the day, several interactive discussions such as “Protecting the Climate”, “Contribution of PVC Products” and "Reducing the Footprint, increasing the Handprint" saw key stakeholders from industry, retailers, recyclers and NGOs debate, deliberate, share and collectively help shape policies.